SchrodingerandDoraemon/Notes/Java/antra_java.md

 Serialization is usually used when there is need to send your data over network or to store in files.
 By data I mean objects and not text.

 Now the problem is your Network infrastructure and your Hard disk is hardware components that understand bits and bytes but not Java objects.

-Serialization is the translation of Java object’s values/states to bytes to send it over network or to save it.On the other hand, Deserialization is conversion of byte code to corresponding java objects.

 Serializable is marker interface.Marker interface in Java is interfaces with no field or methods or in simple word empty interface in java is called marker interface.